 Can Perforated Eardrums Be Prevented?

-Avoid flying on airplanes if your child has a cold or sinus infection.
+Try to avoid flying on airplanes if you have a cold

-If you have to fly, have kids chew some gum during takeoff and landing.
-They also
+you have to fly, chew gum during takeoff and landing.
+You can also try to equalize

-can try to equalize the pressure in their ears by yawning or swallowing.
-Babies should
+the pressure in your ears by yawning or swallowing.

-Get lessons before scuba diving.
-These teach kids how to equalize
+Get lessons if you plan to go scuba diving.
+Make sure you learn how to equalize

-the pressure in their ears.
-They shouldn't scuba dive if they have an ear infection,
+the pressure in your ears.
+Don't scuba dive if you have an ear infection, sinus infection,